Guiding-center dynamics in a screw-pinch magnetic field: Particle Lagrangian Mechanics

 \section{Particle Lagrangian Mechanics}

 As an alternative to the geometric Newtonian representation presented in Sec.~\ref{sec:Newton}, we now explore the Lagrangian representation of the particle dynamics in the screw-pinch magnetic field (\ref{eq:B_Theta}).
-We now choose the magnitude of the magnetic field to be a function of $\Theta$ only (i.e., it is independent of $z$):
+We now choose the magnitude of the magnetic field to be defined as